BAIDU ALERT: Bragar Eagel & Squire, P.C. Announces that a Class Action Lawsuit Has Been Filed Against Baidu, Inc. and Encourages Investors to Contact the Firm

-Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Baidu, Inc. (“Baidu” or the “Company”) (NASDAQ: BIDU) in the United States District Court for the Southern District of New York on behalf of all persons and entities who purchased or otherwise acquired Baidu securities between March 22, 2021 and March 29, 2021, both dates inclusive (the “Class Period”).
+NEW YORK, Dec.
+19, 2021 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Baidu, Inc. (“Baidu” or the “Company”) ( BIDU) in the United States District Court for the Southern District of New York on behalf of all persons and entities who purchased or otherwise acquired Baidu securities between March 22, 2021 and March 29, 2021, both dates inclusive (the “Class Period”).
 Investors have until February 14, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.